Tuesday, 24 April 2018

 A home equity line of credit—also known as a HELOC—can be a great personal finance tool.

 For homeowners who have equity in their property, a HELOC can be an affordable and convenient line of credit.
 But how does it work?

 First, property owner has to apply for a HELOC with a lender.
 The lender considers the property's market value and outstanding debts against the home, as well as the borrower's income, credit score, and other outstanding debt.

-Once approved, the borrower pays one-time fees for the transactions that can include the loan application, loan processing, appraisal, broker, and document processing.
-These are commonly referred to as the upfront closing costs.
+If approved, the borrower pays fees for the transactions that can include fees for the appraisal, title insurance, and similar items.
+These are commonly referred to as the upfront costs or closing costs.

 Typically, a bank may extend credit up to 80 percent of the home's value, minus the outstanding mortgage.
 For example, if a house appraises for $300,000, and the borrower has an outstanding $200,000 mortgage, a typical borrower may qualify for a $40,000 HELOC.